marrubios86/Portfolio/README.md

 🌐 **Live Website**: [marrubios86.github.io/Portfolio](https://marrubios86.github.io/Portfolio/)

 ## 🔹 About Me
-I’m a data scientist passionate about machine learning, analytics, and AI applications.
+I'm Mar, a Data Scientist with an economic and nutrition backgroung.
+I'm starting my portfolio to practice my knowledge and learn new things along the way.
+I'm passionate about machine learning, analytics, and AI applications.
 This portfolio highlights some of my work, and I hope to work on more projects more complicated each time.
 I'm very excited to learn more about this data world, because data is the new gold.

 ## 📂 Featured Projects
 - **[OKCupid Machine Learning Project](https://github.com/marrubios86/OKCupid-Date-A-Scientist)** – Predicting drug usage based on survey data.